We’re living in

 Mandatory labelling

-Investor responsibility
+Retailer responsibility

 Transitioning to better Meat

 The UPA system thrives on industrial-scale factory farming, which is unsustainable and harmful.
-A just transition involves shifting away from mass-produced meat and embracing more sustainable and health-conscious options.
-This includes investing in alt-proteins, supporting regenerative farming, and rebalancing food production so that it prioritizes human health and the environment over profit.
+A transition involves shifting away from mass-produced meat and embracing more sustainable and health-conscious options.
+This includes investing in alternative-proteins, supporting regenerative farming, and rebalancing food production so that it prioritizes human health and the environment over profit.

 Policy reform

 We need governments to step in and regulate the industrial practices that have led to the UPA crisis.
-This includes incentivizing sustainable farming, creating health standards for food production, and ensuring rigorous oversight of animal-based food production.
+This includes incentivizing regenerative farming, creating health standards for food production, and ensuring rigorous oversight of animal-based food production.
 This is the structural change necessary to ensure that meat production doesn’t come at the cost of public health, the environment, or animal welfare.

 What you can do